PTGF/QCustomPlot/README.md

 # QCustomPlot Plugins for PTGF

-## Introduction
-Provides plot and bar graph plugins to PTGF plugin views.
+This repository provides 2D plot and bar graph data visualization plugins to the Parallel Tools GUI Framework.

 ## Releases
 See <https://github.com/PTGF/QCustomPlot/releases> for current releases.